volontario/volontario-server/README.md

 | name | `string` | Name of the location |
 | url | `string` | URL for the location |

+### `DELETE /locations`
+Deletes locations that match the appropriate fields (described in the above `POST`).
+If no field is given i.e. everything is to be deleted, the API will throw an error *unless* it is given a `notVague` override with the value `true`.

 ### `DELETE /locations/:id`
 Deletes a location with the provided `id`.
 Returns `{ "ok": true|false }`.